 Do you know how to invest $5,000?
 If not, you can ask yourself a few questions and you’ll know how exactly how to invest that money.
 You can use these same questions to decide how to invest $500,000 too.

 Please understand that investment decisions are rarely made just based on returns.
 You also have to consider your investment time frame and appetite for risk.
 For a simple way to balance all these needs, I suggest you use a point system.
 Ask yourself the following questions and score your results.
 If you have a high total score, consider investing in growth mutual funds or exchange traded funds.
 If you score somewhere in the middle, split your $5,000 between growth and fixed income.
-This is the sweet spot if you’re looking for the best investments for retirement income.
+This is the sweet spot if you’re looking for the smart investments for retirement income.
 If your score is on the low side, you can’t afford much risk.
 Deposit the $5,000 in the bank.
 (This assumes that you have no credit card debt.
 If you do, my strong recommendation is to forgo the investments right now and just get out of credit card debt.
 The interest they charge is much higher than you can reasonably expect to earn on your investments.)

 1. When do you need to spend this money?